human resources

 • Are you feeling connected with your co-workers?

-If you need to take a longer break or socialize, plan time in your schedule for this.
+If you need to take a longer break or socialize, plan time in your schedule for it.
 A major advantage of working from home is having flexibility.
 Before you take an hour or two out of your day, though, make sure to communicate and check with your manager so that you remain compliant with your company’s policies.

 Telecommuting is not a viable option for every employee.
 If you find that working from home is negatively impacting your productivity or making you feel disconnected from your team and your work, speak to your manager.